pravega/pravega-operator/doc/troubleshooting.md

 ## Recover Statefulset when node fails

 When a node failure happens, unlike Deployment Pod, the Statefulset Pod on that failed node will not be rescheduled to other available nodes automatically.
 This is because Kubernetes guarantees at most once execution of a Statefulset.
+See the [design](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/pod-safety.md).

 If the failed node is not coming back, the cluster admin can manually recover the lost pod of Statefulset.
 To do that, the cluster admin can delete the failed node object in the apiserver by running